Awesome Free North Pole Maps

 1799 Map of the Countries Thirty Degrees Round the North Pole

 This is a lovely 1799 map of the northern polar regions by the English map publisher Clement Cruttwell.
-The region hadn’t been fully explored yet so some of the geographical coastlines are a bit vague.
+The region hasn’t been fully explored yet, so some geographical coastlines are vague.

 -